Greenup, Queensland: Geography

 The predominant land use is grazing on native vegetation.

 History

 Greenup Provisional School opened on 11 March 1918, but closed in 1922 due to low student numbers.
-In 1923 it reopened as a half-time school sharing a teacher with the Warroo Road Provisional School (formrely the Coolmunda Provisional School).
+In 1923 it reopened as a half-time school sharing a teacher with the Warroo Road Provisional School (formerly the Coolmunda Provisional School).
 From 1930, it was a part-time school sharing a teacher with both the Warroo Road Provisional School and the Brush Creek school.
 However the closure of these other two schools allowed Greenup to return to full-time status, closing in 1940 due to low student numbers.
-On 7 February 1955 a new Greenup State School was opened which operated until 10 December 1976 when it closed due to insufficient students.
+On 7 February 1955, a new Greenup State School was opened which operated until 10 December 1976 when it closed due to insufficient students.